ankuragarwaldatascience/Ankur-Agarwal-Data-Scientist-and-Machine-Learning-Engineer/README.md

 😄 Pronouns: He / Him

 <h1> I am a Data Scientist and a Machine Learning Engineer with a strong analytical background.
-Expert in Data Engineering, Data Analytics, Data Science, and Agile Software Development.
-My work involves developing data-driven solutions. <h1>
+Expert in Data Engineering, Data Analytics, Data Science, and predictive models.
+My work involves developing data-driven solutions.
+As a machine learning engineer, I build and design self-running artificial intelligence (AI) systems that automate predictive models. <h1>

 Writing technical tutorials, participating in coding contests, and solving Python and SQL challenges on LeetCode and HackerRank are some of my favorite things to do.